scrapy-plugins/scrapy-snowflake-stage-exporter/README.md

     - `True` by default but only takes effect when table does have predefined column types.
     - The data is still exported in full to the staged files.
 - `allow_varying_value_types` - if `False` during table creation / population skip columns that had multiple value types.
-    - `True` by default. `VARIANT` type is assigned to such column.
+    - `False` by default.
+Error is logged during table create/populate if such columns were encountered.
-    - Error is logged when `False` and such column is encountered.
+    - If `True` then `VARIANT` type is assigned to such column.
     - Takes effect only when there is a need for exporter to figure out the column type.
     - The data is still exported in full to the staged files.
 - `create_tables_on` - one of "finish/flush/never". "finish" by default. "flush" is for each time a file is staged.